Preparation Program Recognition

-CEC Professional Program Recognition in NCATE Partnership
+CEC Professional Program Recognition in CAEP Partnership

-Preparation programs professionally recognized by CEC
+Special education teacher preparation programs professionally recognized by CEC

 CEC Initial and Advanced Specialty Sets

 While the seven initial and advanced CEC Preparation Standards with the major elements describe the specialized knowledge and skill to practice safely and effectively at initial and advanced levels, CEC uses the specialized content, issues, vocabulary, interventions, settings, etc. of specialty sets to inform the CEC Preparation Standards.
-So all special education preparation programs will use either the initial or advanced CEC Preparation Standards as informed by the appropriate specailty set.
+So all special education preparation programs will use either the initial or advanced CEC Preparation Standards as informed by the appropriate specialty set.
 For guidance on selecting the appropriate specialty set for a preparation program, see Initial and Advanced Specialty Sets Flowchart.